QA Engineer: Career Path, Salary, and Skills

 Transition time: 4 months of study, 3 months of job search; promoted to senior in 3.5 years

-Common Myths About QA Engineering
+What Are the Common Myths About QA Engineer?

 Myth